Gluten-Free Guide ... a List.

 Against The Grain - This is a great GF foods maker.
 Their bread is wonderful and not filled with cellulose filler, like Schaar can be. (which can effect a lot of GF folks, so check ingredients) Their original rolls and baguette are incredible.
 Made with mozzarella and tapioca starch, they're dreamy, great chew and pull bread.
 They're also hard to find so check the website for locations and sellers. available at: www.againstthegraingourmet.com

-Schaar - Gorgeous, delicious breads, BUT, they do contain cellulose, so if you're sensitive to that filler, swim at your own risk.
-It's not gluten, but it can create the same effects for some of us. (which is why I prefer Against The Grain when I can find it)
+Schaar - Gorgeous, delicious breads, snack cakes, rolls etc. NOTE, they do contain cellulose, so if you're sensitive to that filler, swim at your own risk.
+It's not gluten, but it can create the same effects for some of us.
+Available: online, Whole Foods, Gelsons, sometimes Ralph's

 Glutino - Ahh, Glutino, how do I love thee.
 Let me count the ways.
 Pretzels, crackers of all kinds, breads, cookies etc etc. Did I mention pretzels?
 I missed pretzels so much.
 Even chocolate covered pretzels.
 Honey mustard pretzels.
 Pretzel heaven.
 I don't love the cookies so much because they're solidly in crumbly, sandy texture land, and I bake better ones, but this doesn't lessen my love for the rest of their products.
 Dang it, now I want available at: Local grocers Snyder's gluten-freee pretzels